 - Both male and female goats have the characteristic beard and horns, but it is often more pronounced in males.

-- Pygmy and Nubian goats originated in Africa and were introduced into the United States by English colonists.
+- Pygmy goats originated in Africa and were introduced into the United States by English colonists.